ACT exam online

 How does it work to take the ACT test online?

 First and foremost, the CONTENT is no different.
-Your kiddo has prepared for this part of the process!
-The online format does, however, give the test a very different feel.
+Your kiddo has prepared for this part of the process.
+The online format does, however, give the test a different feel.

 They will view all test content online and answer all questions online.
-The application they use to take the test (Called TestNav— supported platforms are Windows and MacOS.
-There is a Chromebook app as well.) has many features that allow the student to access tools like a highlighter, bookmarks, answer eliminator marking, etc. during the test.
+The application they use to take the test is called TestNav and is available in Windows, MacOS, and Chrome platforms.
+It has useful features like a highlighter, bookmarks, answer eliminator marking, etc. You can learn more about the features in this article.

-A quick glance at the tutorial, and students will see the test will feel quite different.
-We recommend that students practice a bit using the online format to increase their confidence and familiarity with the platform.
+We recommend that students practice using the online format to increase their confidence and familiarity with the platform.
+Download the TestNav application.

 Parents, take some time to read this for more details about how it works.
 Once a student navigates the practice test in the new format, he/she will feel so much more confident for what is ahead on their testing day.